dappblock/nextjs-ic-starter/README.md

 After deploying your backend code as shown above, you can run Next.js local dev server **npm run dev** and edit your frontend code with all the benefits of hotcode deploy.

-One thing to note is we use Next.js static code export here so we can't use any features of Next.js that require server side NodeJS.
-I think potentially there would be ways to use Internet Computer canister as backend while deploying Next.js dapp to a hosting like Vercel that supports NodeJS server.
+One thing to note is we use Next.js static code export here for hosting in Internet Computer so we can't use any features of Next.js that require server side NodeJS.
+Potentially, there might be ways to use Internet Computer canister as backend while deploying Next.js dapp to a hosting like Vercel that supports NodeJS server in the future.
 Further research is needed on that aspect.
+However, if you do want to run everything decentralized on blockchain including the frontend, you would want to deploy the exported static code to Internet Computer as well.

 ## Deploy and run frontend in local DFX server